Reproduction is a normal part of life, but why do animals reproduce, and why have some species evolved different reproduction methods?

 Females crawl up the beach from the sea, searching for the perfect spot to lay their eggs.
 Females usually return to the same beach where they hatched.
 Experts believe that sea turtles can use the Earth’s magnetic field for navigation.

 Before egg laying can begin, the female must dig a deep hole, which she does with her large front flippers.
-She will then lay over the hole so the eggs roll into the center.
+She will then lay over the hole, so the eggs roll into the center.
 A clutch can have as many as 60 eggs.
 The female then uses her flippers to cover the clutch of eggs with sand before returning to the ocean.

 The temperature of the eggs is vital to their development.
 Eggs incubated below 82°F will develop as males.
 If the eggs have incubated above 86°F, the hatchlings will be female.
-Clutches incubated between these temperatures will develop a mix of both male and female hatchlings.
-Sea turtle hatchlings can fend for themselves immediately after hatching and will head straight to the water.
+Clutches incubated between these temperatures will create a mix of both male and female hatchlings.
+Sea turtle hatchlings can fend for themselves immediately after hatching and head straight to the water.

 Fragmentation is a common form of reproduction for annelids, echinoderms, and turbellarians.
 Fragmentation is when several parts break off from one individual.
 This may occur due to injury from predators or a purposeful action to reproduce.
 A new individual may form from a separated arm.
 In some fisheries, workers may try to prevent sea stars from eating oysters and clams by cutting them in half, but the sea stars can regenerate the missing part of their body and become two individuals.

 Asexual reproduction is beneficial for animals who live a mostly solitary life.
 It is most common in lower forms of invertebrates due to their less developed anatomy and the speed their bodies develop into adulthood.